-Summary: NERC President and CEO Jim Robb shared 10 priorities for energy reliability at the Electric Power Supply Association’s Competitive Power Summit on March 21, 2023.
+Summary: North American Electric Reliability Corporation President and CEO Jim Robb shared 10 priorities for energy reliability at the Electric Power Supply Association’s Competitive Power Summit on March 21, 2023.
 Reliability remains the top priority for EPSA and our member companies.

 NERC President and CEO Jim Robb delivers the keynote address to the audience at EPSA’s 2023 Competitive Power Summit this past March.
 EPSA

 Jim Robb, President and CEO of the North American Electric Reliability Corporation (NERC) is one of America’s foremost experts on the energy system.
 He was also the keynote speaker at this year’s Competitive Power Summit, hosted by the Electric Power Supply Association (EPSA).

 Under Robb’s leadership, NERC acts as an essential independent regulatory body and standards setter for the electric grid across the continent with a decades-long commitment to preserving reliability.